caerulescens/caerulescens/README.md

 I'm an engineer from the South, and I write software for cluster computing.

-@genericware is the label I use for publishing software.
+[Genericware](https://github.com/genericware) is the label I use for publishing software.